mooch443/trex/docs/parameters_trex.rst

 	If ``recognition_border`` is 'outline', this is the number of coefficients to use when smoothing the ``recognition_border``.

 	.. seealso:: :func:`recognition_border`, :func:`recognition_border`,

-.. function:: recognition_enable(bool)

-	**default value:** true

-	This enables internal training.
-Requires Python3 and Keras to be available.

 .. function:: recognition_image_scale(float)